SP9144/ISS_Assign4/readme.md

 ## view your Quiz Submissions:

-<\< url \>>/show_all
+'url'/show_all

 <br>
 ## DESIGN PATTERNS

 <ol>
-<li> Factory pattern while initializing the database.
+<li> <strong>Factory pattern</strong> while initializing the database.
 An empty constructor is used to create an instant of the database object in the models.py file but the app context is added in app.py. </li>

-<li> Singleton pattern while initializing the database.
+<li> <strong>Singleton pattern</strong> while initializing the database.
 There cannot exist two different instants of the database object at some point of time, that is why a singleton pattern is alays used when initializing a database connection object. </li>
 </ol>